Skip to content

 5. To turn auto-unlock off, if it’s already on, click Turn off auto-unlock.

-Here’s what it looks like when you turn auto-unlock on for a fixed drive:
+Here’s what it looks like when auto-unlock is active for a fixed drive:

 Windows 11 turn on BitLocker auto unlock for fixed drive